DavidAnson/markdownlint/doc/Rules.md

 Aliases: no-alt-text

 This rule is triggered when an image is missing alternate text (alt text) information.
-Alternate text is important for accessibility, describing the content of an image for people who may not be able to see it.

 Alternate text is commonly specified inline as: